 Combining her accomplishments as a teacher, coach, therapist, mentor, sacred space holder and her admiration for women everywhere, Niki Moss Simpson launched SHINE.
 SPARKLE.
 RADIATE in 2017.
-In 2019, Niki launched her first book as co-author of the best selling Pay It Forward series: Notes to My Younger Self.
-In another exclusive blog for MumAbroad, Niki talks about adolescents and body image.
+In 2019 Niki became an international bestseller as co-author of the Pay It Forward series: Notes to My Younger Self and completed her 300 hour restorative yoga teacher training in India.
+In an exclusive article for MumAbroad Life, Niki talks about body image and adolescents.

 So let’s get some clarity here; body image is what we think and how we feel about our physical selves.
 It is influenced by external factors such as media, society and culture.
 So where and when we live, what we see or hear in the media and what others who influence us say about bodies, affects our own perception.
 Our bodies are also influenced by internal factors like our genetics, and body image may be passed down through family generations or shared to others.